thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-dash.md

 ## Masternode Count

 The `masternode count` RPC prints the number of all known masternodes.

-[block:callout]
-{
-  "type": "warning",
-  "title": "Dash Core 0.17.0 change",
+> 🚧 Dash Core 0.17.0 change
+>
-  "body": "The previously deprecated `mode` parameter was removed in Dash Core 0.17.0.
-Information regarding the previous functionality is available in [an older version of the documentation](https://dashcore.readme.io/v0.16.0/docs/core-api-ref-remote-procedure-calls-dash#masternode-count)."
+> The previously deprecated `mode` parameter was removed in Dash Core 0.17.0.
+Information regarding the previous functionality is available in [an older version of the documentation](https://dashcore.readme.io/v0.16.0/docs/core-api-ref-remote-procedure-calls-dash#masternode-count).
-}
-[/block]

 *Parameters: none*

 *Result---number of known masternodes*